Washington, D.C.: Civil rights and home rule era

 The Twenty-third Amendment to the United States Constitution was ratified in 1961, granting the district three votes in the Electoral College for the election of president and vice president, but still not affording the city's residents representation in Congress.

-After the assassination of civil rights leader Martin Luther King Jr. on April 4, 1968, riots broke out in the district, primarily in the U Street, 14th Street, 7th Street, and H Street corridors, which were predominantly black residential and commercial areas.
-The riots raged for three days until more than 13,600 federal troops and Washington, D.C.
-Army National Guardsmen stopped the violence.
+After the assassination of civil rights leader Martin Luther King Jr. on April 4, 1968, riots broke out in the city, primarily in the U Street, 14th Street, 7th Street, and H Street corridors, which were predominantly black residential and commercial areas.
+The riots raged for three days until more than 13,600 federal troops and Washington, D.C., Army National Guardsmen stopped the violence.
 Many stores and other buildings were burned, and rebuilding from the riots was not completed until the late 1990s.

 In 1973, Congress enacted the District of Columbia Home Rule Act providing for an elected mayor and 13-member council for the district.
 In 1975, Walter Washington became the district's first elected and first black mayor.

+Statehood movement

+Since the 1980s, the D.C. statehood movement has grown in prominence.
+In 2016, a referendum on D.C. statehood resulted in an 85% support among Washington, D.C., voters for it to become the nation's 51st state.
+In March 2017, the city's congressional delegate Eleanor Holmes Norton introduced a bill for statehood.
+Reintroduced in 2019 and 2021 as the Washington, D.C., Admission Act, the U.S. House of Representatives passed it in April 2021.
+After not progressing in the Senate, the statehood bill was introduced again in January 2023.

+The bill would have made D.C. into a state with one representative and two senators, with the name Washington, Douglass Commonwealth (thus keeping the abbreviation Washington, D.C.).
+The legalities, reasons, and impact of statehood have been heavily debated in the 2020s.

+2025 federal takeover

+On August 11, 2025, President Donald Trump switched control of the Metropolitan Police Department of the District of Columbia from the city government of Washington, D.C., to the federal government, invoking section 740 of the District of Columbia Home Rule Act.
+Trump also deployed federal law enforcement agencies and the District of Columbia National Guard in response to what he said was "rampant crime" in the city.